GrimStride/UCH-Notepad/README.md

 # UCH Notepad

 A simple Ultimate Chicken Horse ruleset and custom level file editor written in Python.
-(Windows 64bit only at the moment)
+(Windows and Linux 64bit only at the moment)

 **Important**: the program will not read uncompressed levels with the `.snapshot` extension.
 Change the extension to `.v` or `.c`